 2. Required Completion Rate

 Federal regulations require that a student must progress through their program at a pace that will ensure graduation within the maximum timeframe.
-Progress is measured for students cumulatively.
+Progress is measured for students cumulatively and is calculated using standard rounding rules.
 In order to graduate within the maximum timeframe, a student must complete at least 67% of credits attempted.
 For example, a full-time student who attempts 18 credits in a term must successfully complete 12 credits in that term to meet this requirement.
 Earned credits include Passed (A+ through D-), Satisfactory (S), and Multi-Term Course (R).
 All grades of No Grade Reported (NGR), Incomplete (I), withdrawal (W), failing grades (F) and U/UX are counted in the measure of attempted credits, even though they are not earned credits.
-Advanced Standing credits awarded in the One-Year Ithaca MBA program will also count in the measure of attempted credits.
-(Please note Johnson does not award transfer credit outside of Advanced Standing.)

 3. Required Grade Point Averages